|

 deputy minister of National Health and Welfare and represented Canada at

 UNICEF.
-From 1957 to 1967 when she retired she was the Executive Director
+From 1957 to 1967, when she retired, she was the Executive Director

 New York, U.S.A.
 When she retired in 1967 she was inducted into the Order of

-Canada. |
+Canada.
+(2024) |

 Harriet 'Hallie' Jennie Todd Sloan |

-See Medical - Nurses |
+SEE - Medical - Nurses |

-Elizabeth Lawrie Smellie. |
+Elizabeth 'Beth' Lawrie Smellie |

 Born

-Port Arthur (Thunder Bay), Ontario March 22, 1884.
-Died March 5, 1968.
-A
+Port Arthur (Thunder Bay), Ontario.
+Died March 5, 1968,

-nurse who served in both world wars.
+Montreal, Quebec.
 She was a builder of the Victoria Order

 as matron in chief in the Royal Canadian Army Medical Corp from 1941 till